About Karma Zain

 I don’t try to be your go-to person for every system or religion under the sun (and I think you should be very skeptical of anyone who does try to do that).
 But what I do know, I’ve studied and worked exhaustively, and if I take your case as a client, I ultimately want to provide you with sufficient resources and knowledge to eventually put myself out of a job.
 I want you to understand why we’re doing what we’re doing and how to do the essentials yourself if you want to, just like you should know how to make biscuits even if you usually prefer to go out to brunch.

 So if you want to be an informed and educated and active consumer of spiritual products and services in the conjure tradition — if you want to know what you’re doing and talking about — you’ll find that here, too.

-I study (though do not lay hereditary or initiatory claim to and am not an expert in) some strains of what you might call faith healing or folk religious magic, particularly that of Mexico, Italy, and Cajun Louisiana.
-I come from a very Catholic-steeped folk magic background, so I have a longstanding working relationship with many saints and spirits, both orthodox and popular, that are called upon in North, Central, and South America.
+I study (though do not lay hereditary or initiatory claim to and am not an expert in) some strains of what you might call "faith healing", for lack of a better term, particularly those traditions of Mexico, Italy, and Cajun Louisiana.
+I come from a very Catholic-steeped folk magic background, so I have a longstanding working relationship with many saints and spirits, both orthodox and popular, that are called upon in North, Central, and South America especially.

 ||Devotionally, I work in a Franco-Haitian Gnostic Vodou lineage with full consecration as a bishop in several lines of succession, including those of Vilatte, Doinel, and Houngan Lucien Francois Jean-Maine.
 As an autocephalous bishop in the independent sacramental movement, I am legitimately empowered to fulfill ecclesiastical roles requiring ordination or consecration, including exorcism and the administration of sacraments.|